Visiting the Inishkea Islands with Blacksod Sea Safari

 YOU MIGHT BE INTERESTED IN:

-Is the Cliffs of Moher Trail Open or Closed in 2025?
+Is the Cliffs of Moher Trail Open or Closed in 2026?
 Your Essential Visitor Update

 Many visitors planning a trip to Ireland have been asking: is the Cliffs of Moher trail open or closed?
-In 2025, a large section of the Cliffs of Moher coastal trail is largely closed due to ongoing maintenance works.
-However, you can still visit the Cliff of Moher!
+Only some parts of the Cliffs of Moher Trail are closed in 2026.
+The Cliffs of Moher Experience is open & alternative guided walking tours and boat tours are available.

-Exploring the Emerald Isle: Ireland Vacations 2025
+Exploring the Emerald Isle: Ireland Vacations 2026

 Ireland, with its lush landscapes, rich history, and vibrant culture, has long been a favorite destination for travelers seeking a unique and unforgettable experience.
-In 2025, as travel restrictions ease and wanderlust grows stronger, Ireland emerges as a top choice for holidaymakers looking to immerse themselves in its charm.
+In 2026, Ireland emerges as a top choice for holidaymakers looking to immerse themselves in its charm.
 While the bustling streets of Dublin and the rugged cliffs of the Cliffs of Moher are undoubtedly captivating, the west of Ireland offers a more serene and authentic experience, dotted with hidden gems waiting to be discovered.

 KEEP UP TO DATE